Mail flow in EOP

 If you add subdomains to your organization, your EOP service can help you manage these too.
 Learn more about subdomains at Enable mail flow for subdomains in Exchange Online.

-Configure custom mail flow by using connectors introduces EOP connectors and shows how you can use them to customize mail routing.
-Scenarios include ensuring secure communication with a partner and setting up a smart host.
+Configure mail flow using connectors in Office 365 introduces connectors and shows how you can use them to customize mail routing.
+Scenarios include ensuring secure communication with a partner organization and setting up a smart host.

 To ensure that junk email is routed correctly to each user’s junk-email folder, you must perform a couple configuration steps.
 These are detailed in Ensure that spam is routed to each user's Junk Email folder.
 If you do not want to move messages to each user’s junk-email folder, you may choose another action by editing your content filter policies in the Exchange admin center.
-For more information, see Configure Content Filter Policies.
+For more information, see Configure your content filter policies.

 To verify that your EOP setup, including your connector configuration, is working correctly, see the “How do you know this task worked?” section in Set up your EOP service.